 As it turned out, the ‘newbie’ POTUS did in fact detect the ‘odor of rodent’ and the mission was finally aborted.
 In order to minimize the by now certain blowback, he refused to nod the necessary extra air cover that everyone was clamoring for, and that they insisted would snatch victory from the jaws of defeat.
 Kennedy didn’t buy this, and, once the penny dropped, seemingly preferred to cut his losses there and then.

 But from there on, collectively the brass was persona non grata with JFK, as he simply deduced he could no longer trust them.
 Much to their chagrin, they didn’t get their ‘boots-on-the-ground’ gig as hoped.
 To underscore how unsettled the JCOS were about this, around eighteen months later at the height of the CMC, the then Chief Flyboy of the US Air Force Curtis (“Bombsaway”) Le May along with his JCOS colleagues began foaming at the mouth and literally wanted to nuke the Soviets and the Cubans back to the aforementioned Neolithic, where as noted most of the latter still lived.
-That Kennedy prevailed then over this enormous pressure is a matter of history of course; the fact we’re all still here talking about it is some testament to that.
+That Kennedy prevailed then over this enormous pressure is a matter of history of course; the fact we’re all still here talking about it may be some testament to that reality.

 — Lock ‘n Load Time —